 (24) Parking department.
 The university department which is charged with the responsibility of managing, operating, planning, and maintaining parking facilities; enforcing the parking regulations; and coordinating commute trip reduction efforts for the Pullman campus.

 (25) Parking meter.
 A single fixed device that typically requires payment and limits the amount of time a vehicle can park in a single space.
 Also referred to as "meter" in this chapter.
 A parking meter is not a parking payment device.

 (26) Parking payment device.
 A machine that requires payment and vends a parking permit and/or a paid receipt.
 Parking payment devices may be located in various places on the campus.
 A parking payment device is not a parking meter.

 (27) Parking permit.
 A vinyl, plastic, paper, or other instrument sanctioned by the parking department that is displayed from a vehicle, and authorizes parking in specified areas.
+Some parking permits may be purchased online and may be virtual in nature, and identified by other means such as by license plate.
 Also referred to as "permit" in this chapter.

 (28) Parking ticket.
 The first notice of a parking violation which is usually placed in a visible location on a motor vehicle.

 (29) Pay parking facility.
 A location where parking is provided and payment is made on-site via a parking payment device, cashier, or other means other than a parking meter.

 (30) Pedestrian mall.
 A space that is designed primarily for pedestrian use, but with limited authorized use of motor vehicle and other motorized and nonmotorized conveyances.
 These restricted areas are depicted on the Pullman campus map and/or with signing at the entrances to the pedestrian mall areas.

 (31) Persons with disability.
 For the purpose of this chapter, persons with disability shall refer to a person or persons with disability or disabilities who qualify for a state-issued persons with disability parking identification and permit.